Skip to main content

 What is the difference between GrantHub and GrantPipe?

 GrantHub focuses on the pre-award phase: tracking applications, managing deadlines, and researching funders.
-GrantPipe focuses on the full lifecycle: donor CRM, post-award compliance, restricted fund tracking, and audit-ready reporting.
+GrantPipe includes Grants.gov search, manual/imported non-federal tracking, donor CRM, post-award compliance, restricted fund tracking, and compliance reporting.
 GrantHub does not include a donor CRM.
-GrantPipe does not include funder database search.
+GrantPipe is not an AI funder matching or private foundation research database.

 Q&A